Gravitational Production of a Conformal Dark Sector: Dark Glueballs

-For a confinement scale below this bound, we expect glueballs to thermalise when relativistic.
-This, as before, is accompanied by an increase in number density and a drop in temperature.
-The temperature ratio is again given by eq.~\eqref{ratioT}, with $g_D$ here replaced by the multiplicity of lightest glueballs.
-The computations for the relic density follow those of the previous section.
-If the glueballs do not thermalise their abundance is still modified by number changing processes.
+When $\Lambda$ satisfies this constraint the glueballs thermalize while relativistic.
+This, as in the case of gluons discussed in section 3.1, is accompanied by an increase in number density and a suppression of the dark sector temperature.
+The ratio of dark sector and visible temperature is again given by eq.~\eqref{ratioT}, with $g_D$ here replaced by the multiplicity of lightest glueballs.
+Once the system thermalizes the computation of the relic density follow the one of the previous section.
+In particular if number changing processes remain in equilibrium when the glueballs become non-relativistic a phase of cannibalism is realized also in this case.
+If instead the glueballs do not thermalise their abundance is roughly given by (\ref{glueballs-nonthermal}).

 The different regions of gravitationally produced glueball DM are shown in figure \ref{fig:cannibalism}.